ProtonMail/WebClients/README.md

 * [ ] print message
 * [ ] message expired (**Jason**)

+ Read from conversation
+ Row view
+ Click a message that is unread
+ The counter remains unchanged in the sidebar
+ Click back in the toolbar
+ The counter remains unchanged in the sidebar
+ The message is still unread
+ 5 seconds later, the counter in the sidebar and message are marked read

 ### Bugs

 * [ ] Move all elements, the main checkbox stay checked (for **Richard**)